machawk1/log/_drafts/2024-01-02-year-in-review.md

 # Acknowledgments

 I want to thank the universe for not putting an end to me in July and allowing time to put this post together.
 I am hoping for this yearly to be more eventful in a positive light and to produce a more optimistic year-in-review post the end of 2024.

+The photo in the header is an original capture from Forksville, Pensylvania in August 2023 and should be considered public domain.
+Please feel free to email me, DM me, or [submit a PR](https://github.com/machawk1/log) if you notice any errors or omissions.
+I will acknowledge them here.